soumyadas99/trying/README.md

 # trying
 This is a testing repo
-i am just writing ...I have created second file ...want to resolve merge conflict
+i am just writing ...want to resolve merge conflict